 The wounds of childhood neglect mark Kavan’s writing with an atmosphere of paralysis and emotional fixation consistent with the narcissistic melancholia that develops around the hatred for the child’s lost love object expressed by Kristeva as an ‘impossible mourning for the maternal object’.
 As noted, the separation from the mother is a necessary stage in the child’s entry into the signifying world: ‘the loss of the mother is a biological and psychic necessity, the sine qua non condition of our individuation, provided that it takes place under optimal circumstances and can be eroticized’ (pp. 27-28).
 In order to enter into language and accept the Law of the Father, the child must dissolve the bond with the mother in a crucial act of matricide.
 If this negation is not achieved the child cannot learn to repress the trauma of this memory of negation--a process that is painful but, when well-executed, liberating, allowing the child to achieve a healthy separation from the mother--and becomes trapped in the semiotic chora, destined to work over repeatedly the same imagery and symbols of that failure of negation and its traumatic content.
 This negation, according to Kristeva, necessitates a period of mourning for the loss of the mother, the ‘indispensable object’ and this is absolutely crucial for the child who must learn to separate from the maternal.
 Thus, emotions formerly associated with and addressed to the mother have to find alternative expression in the ‘imaginary or symbolic level’ (p.
 40).
 In other words, if all goes well with this process one can easily and happily recover the lost mother in language, in signs that negate the loss and allow meaning to function.
 Those who do not achieve this negation become overwhelmed by melancholia, as they cannot ‘cancel it out, suspend it, and nostalgically fall back on the real object (the Thing) of their loss, which is just what they do not manage to lose, to which they remain painfully riveted’ (p.
 43).
 Any ongoing enthrallment to the maternal produces a deep asymbolia as the ‘weight of the primal Thing prevails, and all translatability become impossible’ and emotional paralysis is the result (p.
 42).

 The writer calling herself Anna Kavan who emerges from the sanatorium in 1940 is no longer interested in realism; her prose style turns inwards and away from the readable external world into inescapable circles of persecution, guilt and disconsolation.
 What materialises from this turn to interiority is a compulsion to work over the experience of an absent or ‘dead’ mother.
 The necessary act of matricide that allows the child to be a healthy, separate subject has not been achieved and the narratives become stuck or congested around this point.
 For men, the inverse of this matricidal impulse is expressed as misogyny but for women it is fundamentally more self-destructive; directed inwards against the self rather than outwards towards the world, it is not so much a hatred, says Kristeva, but ‘an implosive mood that walls itself and in and kills me secretly, very slowly, through permanent bitterness, bouts of sadness’ (p.29).
-A woman’s feelings are directed inwards and against the body of the reviled, motherless self, forcing the subject either into the semantic emptiness of asymbolia where nothing can be properly attached to meaning or over-invested in the cognitive excesses of a chaotic universe.
+A woman’s feelings are directed inwards and against the body of the reviled, motherless self, forcing the subject either into the semantic emptiness of asymbolia where nothing can be properly attached to meaning or is over-invested in the cognitive excesses of a chaotic universe.
 Either way, the maternal figure always assumes ‘a sinister sort of significance’ in Kavan’s narratives.